 3. Neglecting Your Mirrors

-Failing to use your mirrors properly can lead to blind spots, which increase the risk of collisions.
 Always ensure your mirrors are adjusted to give you a wide, clear view of the trailer and its surroundings.

 Advanced Tips for Reversing a Trailer